Birding UK and Ireland

 Free inside The Sunday Telegraph - get a free CD - The Dawn Chorus.

 This CD has been exclusively recorded for us by the RSPB and features three different atmospheric recordings of woodland and garden birds.
 An ideal way to bring spring a little closer!

 The next RSPB Big Garden Birdwatch takes place on 25-26 January 2014 and is the world's largest wildlife survey.
-It's fun, free and easy and helps the RSPB track what is happening to our garden birds.
+It's fun, free and i use it easy and helps the RSPB track what is happening to our garden birds.

 You can take part wherever you like - at home, in your local park, or as part of a group at one of the events near you.
 Just spend one hour on January 29 or 30 counting the birds that land in your garden.

 Find out more about RSPB Birdwatch at www.rpsb.co.uk/birdwatch